TC-Sheng/Gratia/README.md

    - Visual Studio 2022 or VS Code

 2. Database Setup:
-   - Open the solution in Visual Studio
-   - Right-click on the Gratia.Db project
+   - Run the scripts in Gratia.Db project
-   - Select "Publish"
-   - Configure your database connection
-   - Click "Publish"

 3. API Configuration:
    - Update the database connection string in `appsettings.json`